module Bytes: BytesLabelsval length : bytes -> int

 val mapi : f:(int -> char -> char) -> bytes -> bytes

-with each character of s
+mapi ~f s calls f with each character of s and its

 index (in increasing index order) and stores the resulting bytes